 JoKwon of the band 2AM (a JYP group that Bang PD took with him to BigHit when he started his own company) came to give a talk to the BigHit trainees about dating back in early 2012 (filmed in the same BigHit basement training room where BTS spent many predebut and post-debut hours).
 This clip was aired as part of a segment on JoKwon’s comeback on KBS.
 You can see Suga, Jin, RM, j-hope, and Jungkook in the audience listening attentively with various degrees of enthusiasm (I think you can see V as well, next to Jin, but only from the back).

 Members of predebut BTS also appeared as background performers in the 2012 MV for I’m Da One by JoKwon. j-hope is in most of the scenes as a backup dancer, and if you look carefully you’ll spot Jungkook sometimes too.
-Jin and V appear as bodyguards.
+Jin and V appear as bodyguards, and Suga has a brief appearance as a guy with a broken leg who tosses aside his cast to dance (!!).

 j-hope also did a rap for JoKwon on his song Animal from the same album – he was billed as “Jung Hosuk of BTS.”
 They performed it live together on MusicCore.
 It’s a LOT to take in, so brace yourself.